Zenrelia Relieves Itching & Allergic Skin in Dogs

 Seasonal Allergy Relief Solutions For Dogs and Cats

 Sneezing, watery eyes, itching ears, itching skin, increased scratching, licking and chewing on skin areas, and hot spots are some of the most common signs.
-If the itching becomes intense, dogs and cats can damage their skin trying to scratch and relieve the sensation, which can lead to more problems like infection.
-Seasonal allergies may come and go depending on the time of the year and may be difficult to pinpoint the exact trigger that is causing your dog or cat problems.
+If the itching becomes intense, dogs and cats can damage their skin, trying to scratch and relieve the sensation, which can lead to more problems like infection.
+Seasonal allergies may come and go depending on the time of the year, and it may be difficult to pinpoint the exact trigger that is causing your dog or cat problems.
 There are a variety of different treatments, medications, and products to help control seasonal allergies.
 Talk with your veterinarian about the best solution for your pet.
-VetClassics features a line of nutritional supplements and topicals designed just for dogs and cats with allergy
+VetClassics features a line of nutritional supplements and topicals designed just for dogs and cats with allergies.

-Allergy Skin & Coat is packed with Omega fatty acids DHA and EPA in a tasty soft chew.
-It helps maintain skin moisture and include natural antioxidants for a healthy immune and respiratory system.
+VetClassics Allergy Skin & Coat Soft Chews are packed with Omega fatty acids DHA and EPA in a tasty soft chew.
+It helps maintain skin moisture and includes natural antioxidants for a healthy immune and respiratory system.
+Allergy HotSpot Foam is quick drying and designed to relieve itchy, irritated skin.
+It includes aloe vera, witch hazel, and tea tree oil, which quickly soothes skin.
+Its bitter taste discourages chewing and licking.

 Dogs Find Relief From Allergies And Itching With Apoquel

 Does your dog always have that itch that he can’t quite scratch?
 Do they have allergies that cause them to constantly lick and chew with no relief?
-It’s normal to have an itch here and a scratch there, but if your dog has never ending problems with itching, it might be time to look into it.
-Just like us, dogs can develop allergies and sensitivities to certain foods or things in the environment like pollen, mold, types of grass and trees.
+It’s normal to have an itch here and a scratch there, but if your dog has never-ending problems with itching, it might be time to look into it.
+Just like us, dogs can develop allergies and sensitivities to certain foods or things in the environment, like pollen, mold, and types of grass and trees.
 They can also become allergic to the saliva of fleas when they bite, a condition known as flea allergy dermatitis (FAD), and have reactions with only one or two fleas on their body.
-Dogs can also come in contact with other parasites like lice and mites, or irritants like shampoo and medications.
-The common signs that your dog has itching or irritation include excessive scratching, biting, licking chewing, rubbing, scooting, foot chewing and redness of the skin.
+Dogs can also come in contact with other parasites like lice and mites or irritants like shampoo and medications.
+The common signs that your dog has itching or irritation include excessive scratching, biting, licking, chewing, rubbing, scooting, foot chewing, and redness of the skin.
 If you notice changes in the skin or your dog is starting to cause damage to their skin, contact your veterinarian for treatment options and to determine the cause.
-Chronic scratching that causes skin damage can also be a sign of a more serious skin disease or infection and should be discussed with your veterinarian.Apoquel For Dogs With Allergies Now At VetRxDirect
+Chronic scratching that causes skin damage can also be a sign of a more serious skin disease or infection and should be discussed with your veterinarian.

-Medications like steroids, antihistamines, and medicated shampoos, creams, and sprays are usually prescribed to help dogs and their owners deal with the itching but recently a medication called Apoquel was brought back because of popular demand.
+Medications like steroids, antihistamines, and medicated shampoos, creams, and sprays are usually prescribed to help dogs and their owners deal with the itching, but recently, a medication called Apoquel was brought back because of popular demand.

 Get Your Pets Ready for Summer!